briggstwitchell/git-workshop/branching/git-merge.md

 {: .text-center}

-After merging, our git history would look like this:
+After merging, our Git history would look like this:

 ```mermaid
 graph LR;